MicrosoftDocs/power-platform/power-platform/admin/free-storage-space.md

    :::image type="content" source="media/free-storage-method8a-1.png" alt-text="Screenshot that shows where the Bulk deletion option is located in an environment." lightbox="media/free-storage-method8a-1.png":::

-1. Review the system job, and the status reason column for detaisl about your job.
-Select the job to see more details about your delete job.
+1. Review the system job, and the status reason column for details about the status your job.
+Select the job to see more details about the results of the delete job.

    :::image type="content" source="media/audit-log-delete-job-details.png" alt-text="Screenshot that shows the system job detail for bulk delete of audit logs." lightbox="media/audit-log-delete-job-details.png":::